Mamas & Papas Airo Review (2026): Travel Stroller, Fold and Cabin Size

 The Airo folds with one hand, which sounds like a minor feature until you're standing in a supermarket car park in the rain with a toddler on your hip and a full nappy bag on your shoulder.
 Press the button on the handlebar, push down, and it collapses.
 It takes a few goes to get the muscle memory, but after a week of daily use most parents find it becomes second nature.

-The built-in shoulder straps are a genuine practical win — you can sling the folded stroller over one shoulder and have both hands free.
+The built-in shoulder straps are a genuine practical win — you can sling the folded stroller over one shoulder or wear it across both shoulders and keep your hands free.
 This is particularly useful in airports when you're also managing hand luggage, boarding passes, and a small person.
-The Airo gates checks with no issues on most airlines, and the shoulder straps mean the walk from check-in to gate is easier than with many alternatives.
+If the airline requires gate checking, the carrying system makes the walk from check-in to the aircraft easier than with many alternatives.

 Pro Tip